Buyer’s Guide for Segregation of Duties

 Access Control and Certification

-Access control and certification are crucial capabilities when buying a segregation of duties (SoD) solution because they directly address security and compliance concerns within your organization.
+Access control and certification (sometimes referred to as Access Review) are crucial capabilities when buying a segregation of duties (SoD) solution because they directly address security and compliance concerns within your organization.
 Here's why they are important:

 Reduce the cost of SoD compliance: Access controls and certification reduce the costly burden of SoD remediation by certifying role assignments before launching an SoD test.
 Customers that don’t certify identities before testing segregation of duties risks get overburdened with the analysis and remediation of SoD risk that could easily have been removed through the termination of role assignments that are no longer active.